dnazarov1994/Virtual-Tourist/README.md

 If the user selects a pin that already has a photo album then the Photo Album view displays the album and the New Collection button is enabled

 ### Data from network resources
-The app using data from the Flickr API
+The app using data from the Flickr API: "https://api.flickr.com/services/rest"

 ### Error handling
+If the submission fails to post the data to the server, then the user see an alert with an error message describing the failure.